Our reading period will run from Aug. 1 - Oct. 1 each year, with the annual issue planned for April of the following year.

-Soon, Presence plans to send its first two issues to a variety of library indexes, so that poems, interviews, book reviews, and essays may be indexed.
+Soon, Presence plans to send its first three issues to a variety of library indexes, so that poems, interviews, book reviews, and essays may be indexed.
 [This paragraph will be updated with a list of these indexes at a later date.]

 We ask for first serial rights and anthology rights (for any future anthology of poems from a series of publication years of the journal).
 We may request, at the author’s discretion, the right to publish accepted poems electronically on our Web site.
 All other rights revert to the author upon publication, with the expectation that Presence will be credited when poems are republished.
 Acknowledgments should cite in the following manner: "Poem or prose title" was originally published in Presence: A Journal of Catholic Poetry 2017 [i.e. the appropriate year].